 As to research, Frank Tuerkheimer has co-authored a book "Forgotten Trials of the Holocaust in which he and his co-author have written about ten Holocaust trials below the general public's radar.
 In the same vein, he has conducted an extensive video interview of the senior prosecutor in the Eichmann case - accessible on the internet (see below).
 He has also written numerous articles on evidence and litigation and has written briefs in a large number of trial and appellate cases.
 He has also written an electronic evidence book, which contains a textual explanation of the rules of evidence, the rules, selected cases, and the complete transcript of a trial.
 Through electronic linkage, a click on the designated part of the text brings to the screen that portion of the trial transcript illustrating the point of the text.
 This book is a first in legal education.

 Frank Tuerkheimer is a member of the advisory board to EPIC, the Electronic Privacy Information Center and has testified before Congress on proposed legislation affecting the Internet.
 He is a frequent consultant to USA Today on current legal issues.
 Since 1985 he has been of counsel to the Madison law firm of LaFollette & Sinykin, now Godfrey and Kahn, where, in addition to representing private clients, he has pursued much of the pro bono representation described above.
 Leisure pursuits include reading in the sciences, biking, sailing, and travel.
 Frank Tuerkheimer is married to Barbara Wolfson Tuerkheimer, formerly an Assistant Attorney General in the Wisconsin Department of Justice in its Consumer Protection Unit.
-Frank and Barbara Tuerkheimer have two children: Deborah, who is a Professor of Law at the Northwestern School of Law in Chicago and Alan who is the principal of trialmethods.com, a trial consulting firm, also in Chicago.
+Frank and Barbara Tuerkheimer have two children: Deborah who is a Professor of Law at the Northwestern School of Law in Chicago and Alan who is the principal of trialmethods.com, a trial consulting firm, also in Chicago.